<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 5) Freedom House Museum

-This museum is dedicated to the first-person accounts of enslaved men and women bought and sold through this building as headquarters for Franklin and Armfield, the largest domestic slave trade operation in the United States.
-The bleak details of the slave’s lives as well accounts of the business operations are revealed.
+This museum is dedicated to the first-person accounts of enslaved men and women bought and sold through the building as headquarters for Franklin and Armfield, the largest domestic slave trade operation in the United States.
+The bleak details of the enslaved people’s lives, as well as accounts of the business operations, are revealed.

 6) Friendship Firehouse Museum

 Most children go through a fire truck and fire safety phase, so take advantage of their curiosity and head to the Friendship Firehouse Museum.
-It's an ideal location to get a hands-on education about early volunteer fire companies.
+It's an ideal location for hands-on education about early volunteer fire companies.
 Vehicles and exhibits showcase the history of firefighting in Alexandria.

 7) Gadsby’s Tavern Museum

-George and Martha Washington, Thomas Jefferson, and the Marquis de Lafayette were all John Gadsby’s 18th-century tavern guests.
-Known to be the site of many important decisions regarding Alexandria’s progress and the burgeoning country, Gadsby’s Tavern Museum remembers its importance through tours, programs, special events, and a period tavern/restaurant.
+George and Martha Washington, Thomas Jefferson, and the Marquis de Lafayette were all guests of John Gadsby’s 18th-century tavern.
+Known as the site of many important decisions regarding Alexandria’s progress and the burgeoning country, Gadsby’s Tavern Museum remembers its importance through tours, programs, special events, and a period tavern/restaurant.

 Independently Owned Museums in Alexandria